vitobotta/hetzner-k3s/README.md

   - Ensure the masters are removed from the API load balancer before deleting the load balancer
   - Ensure the servers are removed from the firewall before deleting it
   - Allow using an environment variable to specify the Hetzner token
+  - Allow restricting SSH access to the nodes to specific networks

 - 0.3.9
   - Add command "version" to print the version of the tool in use